devtron-labs/charts/charts/devtron-backups/README.md

 ## Usage

-Follow the steps below to use the backup solution:
+Follow the steps below to use the backup chart:

 1. Modify the YAML file according to your backup requirements.
 2. Apply the configurations to your Kubernetes cluster.